julzinsights/julzinsightcom3/content/about.md

     content: >
-      We are a small tech company based in Nairobi, Kenya with a focus on building impactful products and providing top-notch I.T services, hence ensuring your growth, success and the fulfilment of your mandates/vision/mission.
+      We are a small tech company based in Nairobi, Kenya with a focus on building impactful products and providing top-notch I.T services, hence ensuring the fulfillment of your mission, vision, and mandate.

       Aside from this, we also offer custom solutions which you can inquire